 - Consider taking up a part time job to pay for your program expenses and other needs for the program.

 - Plan ahead!
 Start working and saving now for a program.
 Consider saving one to three years in advance.

 - Choosing an inexpensive destination is also a great way to save money on a program.
 Some countries are more expensive than others.

 - Consider crowdfunding!
 These days, there are ways to raise money from your network to help you pay for your study abroad program.
 Your friends and family might be able to chip in some funds to help you meet your financial goals.
 Check out resources like GoFundMe, DonateKindly, Kickstarter, or other alternative fundraising platforms to raise money.

 - Do you use VA Education Benefits?
-Check to see if there are any financial resources for a study abroad program.
+Check to see if there are any financial resources for you with the Clayton State Veterans Resource office for a study abroad program.